C0C0AN/C0C0AN.github.io/README.md

 That poster has its own page, and there is a link to that page on the main "Posters" page (which is generated from `posters/index.html`).

 The markdown files have two sections, a header with metadata and the content below.
-How the post is formatted on the general page (e.g., how Taylor Salo's picture fits into the [Team webpage](https://nbclab.github.io/team/)) is determined by the `index.html` file mentioned above.
+How the post is formatted on the general page (e.g., how Peer Herholz' picture fits into the [Team webpage](https://CoCoAN.github.io/team/)) is determined by the `index.html` file mentioned above.
-How the post is formatted on its own page (e.g., [Taylor Salo's member page](https://nbclab.github.io/team/taylor-salo)) is determined by the theme file for that post's category.
+How the post is formatted on its own page (e.g., [Peer Herholz' member page](https://CoCoAN.github.io/team/peer-herholz)) is determined by the theme file for that post's category.

 ## Themes